-In S3 pupils studying Computing Science will undertake level 4 experiences and outcomes from the Curriculum for Excellence Technologies section.
-Thereafter pupils will study the subject at the most appropriate level in S4 - National 4 or 5 Computing Science.
+Pupils will study the subject at the most appropriate level in S4 - National 4 or 5 Computing Science.

 The National 4 Computing Science course consists of the following units:-

-- Software Design and Development Creating programs to match a design brief - Information Systems Design and Development Creating systems to store and display information - Added Value Unit Plan and create a complex solution to a given problem The National 5 Computing Science course consists of the following units:- - Software Design and Development Creating programs to match a design brief - Web Design and Development Building websites to display information - Database Design and Development Creating databases to store and process data - Computer Systems Understanding how computer systems store data and their impact on our world
+- Software Design and Development Creating programs to match a design brief - Information Systems Design and Development Creating systems to store and display information - Added Value Unit Plan and create a complex solution to a given problem

+The National 5 Computing Science course consists of the following units:-

+- Software Design and Development Creating programs to match a design brief - Web Design and Development Building websites to display information - Database Design and Development Creating databases to store and process data - Computer Systems Understanding how computer systems store data and their impact on our world

-In S3 pupils studying Level 4 Experiences and Outcomes will be assessed using a variety of methods.
+In S4 pupils studying Computing Science will be assessed using a variety of methods.
 These may include:

 - Practical assessments

 - Cooperative group tasks

 - Peer and self-assessment

-- End of unit assessments - Web based research
+- End of unit assessments